APPLICATIONS FOR 2022 ARE NOW CLOSED.

 ALL APPLICANTS WILL BE NOTIFIED IN JANUARY 2022.

 About the Arts Center Residency

-The residency will take place in the open plan studios at the Arts Center at Governors Island in two sessions:
+The 2022 residency will take place in the open plan studios at The Arts Center on Governors Island in three sessions:

 Residency participants will be provided the following basic amenities:

 - Access to free, temporary, daytime work space in LMCC’s Arts Center for 3 months

 - Heat & A/C

 In addition, all residency participants will be offered: